genetics-statistics/faster_lmm_d/README.md

 ## Requirements

 `faster_lmm_d` is written in the fast D language and requires a D compiler.
-At the moment we also use openblas, lapacke and gsl libraries.
+At the moment we also use openblas (>0.2.19), lapacke, gsl and a bunch of D libraries.

 ### On Debian/Ubuntu